-The information contained herein is in summary form based on Various Rules and notifications, FAQs issued by MCA, Guidance Note & Technical Guide issued by ICAI, ICSI and information available in public domain.
+The information contained herein is updated till 17th March, 2023 and is in summary form based on Various Rules and notifications, FAQs issued by MCA, Guidance Note & Technical Guide issued by ICAI, ICSI and information available in public domain.
 While the information is believed to be accurate to the best of our knowledge, we do not make any representations or warranties, express or implied, as to the accuracy or completeness of this information.
-Readers should conduct and rely upon their own examination and analysis and are advised to seek their own professional advice.
+Recipients should conduct and rely upon their own examination and analysis and are advised to seek their own professional advice.
 This note is not an offer, invitation, advice or solicitation of any kind.
 We accept no responsibility for any errors it may contain, whether caused by negligence or otherwise or for any loss, howsoever caused or sustained, by the person who relies upon it.